-When it came, the eventual breakthrough of the wetted front at the downstream face of the core would then have allowed the onset of steady-state-seepage flow.
+The eventual breakthrough of the wetted front to the downstream face of the core would then allow the onset of steady-state-seepage flow.
 Once that happened, the downstream side of the embankment would come to experience drainage water for the first time.
-And since the two sinkholes/depressions at Bennett dam developed coincident with the positions of two vertical settlement gauge pipes, it is altogether possible the whole incident could be accounted for by the backfilling around those vertical pipes getting wet, and the attendant new cohesive forces causing contraction of that fill material.
-It is to be expected that fill closely surrounding instrumentation does not get the same degree of compaction as the shell fill itself, and in consequence, it is more vulnerable to volume changes.
+And since the two depressions at Bennett dam developed coincident with the positions of two vertical settlement gauge pipes, it is altogether possible the whole incident could be accounted for by the backfilling around those vertical pipes getting wet, and the attendant new cohesive forces causing contraction of that fill material.
+It is usually the case that fill closely surrounding instrumentation does not get the same degree of compaction as the surrounding bulk of the shell fill itself, and in consequence, it is more vulnerable to volume changes.